 Testimony from a different analyst could constitute an acceptable substitute, however, if the original analyst was not available to testify and the defense had a previous opportunity to perform cross-examination.

 If you've been accused of a criminal offense, you have the constitutional right to confront your accusers.
-From the 6th Amendment to the more recent Supreme Court rulings, it is important to understand how the law works.
-A good way to learn this information is to get a free case evaluation from a criminal defense attorney.
-A local attorney can review your case and become your trusted legal advocate in the courtroom.
+From the 6th Amendment to more recent Supreme Court rulings, it's important to understand how the law works.
+A good way to learn this information is to get in touch with a local criminal defense attorney who can review your case and become your trusted legal advocate in the courtroom.